FESTIVAL PROGRAMME

 -

-Sir Alexander McCall Smith in conversation with Vicki Perrin, CEO of the Queen’s Reading Room
+Sir Alexander McCall Smith in conversation with Vicki Perrin, CEO of The Queen’s Reading Room

 St Margaret’s